funte/google-closure-library-webpack-plugin/examples/exprements.react/README.md

   **!!Important!!** As i say its a experiment and the transformed Closure library less test, you must be very careful!!
   When import the Closure modules, there two ruels must abide:
   1. Must import goog first!!
-  2. Import other Closure modules for side effects!!
+  2. Import other Closure modules only for side effects!!
   ```import '../closure/closure/goog/string/string';```
 * 🍄The `PatchBasefilePugin` in `webpack.config` shows how remove all `ConstDependency` of toplevel this in base.js presentational dependencies.
   Why and how remove it, see the source at https://github.com/funte/google-closure-library-webpack-plugin/blob/92613e/src/Plugin.ts#L111